MicrosoftDocs/windows-ai-docs/docs/get-started-uwp.md

 ![complete app](images/get-started4.png)

-## 8. Next steps

 That's it - you've made your first Windows ML app!
-For more samples that demonstrate how to use Windows ML, check out [Windows ML samples on GitHub](https://github.com/Microsoft/Windows-Machine-Learning).
+For more samples that demonstrate how to use Windows ML, check out our [Windows-Machine-Learning](https://github.com/Microsoft/Windows-Machine-Learning) repo on GitHub.